-- Münchhausen's syndrome (or Münchhausen's syndrome by proxy)
+- Münchhausen's syndrome (or fabricated or induced illness by carers - formerly known as Münchhausen's syndrome by proxy).

 Note: deciding that there is no underlying organic disease is difficult and not advisable without a specialist opinion.
 You may note some features or be aware of some aspects of the patient's situation that raise the question in your own mind and, depending on circumstances, it may be worth mentioning these to the ophthalmology team.
 These may include: